realworldocaml/book/en/json.md

   string -> authorization_response
 ```

 This is pretty convenient!
-We've written a single ATD file, and all
+We've now written a single ATD file, and all the
-the OCaml boilerplate to convert between JSON and a strongly typed
+OCaml boilerplate to convert between JSON and a strongly typed record has been
-record has been generated for us.
-You can control various aspects of
+generated for us.
+You can control various aspects of the serializer by passing
-the serializer by passing flags to `atdgen`.
-The important ones for
+flags to `atdgen`.
+The important ones for JSON are:
-JSON are:

-* `-j-std`: work in standard JSON mode, and never print non-standard
+* `-j-std`: Convert tuples and variants into standard JSON and
-  JSON extensions.
+  refuses to print NaN and infinities.
+You should specify this if
+  you intend to interoperate with services that aren't using ATD.
 * `-j-custom-fields FUNCTION`: call a custom function for every
   unknown field encountered, instead of raising a parsing exception.
 * `-j-defaults`: always explicitly output a JSON value if possible.
   This requires the default value for that field to be defined in the ATD specification.

-The full ATD specification is quite sophisticated (and well documented online
+The full ATD specification is quite sophisticated and well documented online
-at its homepage).
+at its homepage.
 The ATD compiler can also target formats other than JSON,
 and outputs code for other languages such as Java if you need more
 interoperability.